facebook

 Think of staff augmentation as “renting” extra hands temporarily, like freelancers or contract workers, but with specific skills you lack in-house.
 These workers act as extensions of your own team.
 You handle day-to-day management and ensure they work according to your company’s processes and workflows.

 Suppose you need a new website.
-Instead of hiring developers through staff augmentation or outstaffing, you outsource the entire project to a web development agency.
+Instead of hiring software developers through staff augmentation or outstaffing, you outsource the entire project to a web development agency.
 They design, develop, and deliver the website based on agreed specifications.
 You don’t manage individual tasks or team members; ensure the final product meets your standards.

 Key Aspects: